 The Four Thieves team have turned the upstairs space of their pub — an old Victorian dancehall — into a gaming centre.
 The focus is more on group experiences than solo or two player arcade games — with a lot of the space given over to a VR experience, a tiny crazy golf course, and a remote control racing track.
 But they fit in a good number of retro machines around the edges, and the sheer amount of stuff they've got crammed under one roof (gin garden, pizzeria, pub, arcade, sports screenings) make it a low effort night out if you're in the area.

-A tiny — and specialist — arcade, Novelty Automation's a passion project by British engineer, cartoonist, writer, and inventor, Tim Hunkin.
+A highly original arcade secreted away in Holborn, Novelty Automation is a passion project by British engineer, cartoonist, writer, and inventor, Tim Hunkin.
 The majority of the homemade arcade machines in the collection are made by him, with a few featured machines from guest inventors.
 You can fly drones around a mansion to pap celebs, launder bank funds, and decide whether a lamb is 'pet' or 'meat'.
 It's psychotically good fun.

 The magnificently weird origin story, in Hunkin's own words: